raspberrypilearning/explorer-hat-buggy/worksheet.md

     explorerhat.motor.two.stop()
     ```

 1. Make sure your buggy is in a good place to be able to move, then save your code and press F5 to run it.
-Your buggy should move forwards a short distance.
+Your buggy should move forwards for a short distance.

 1. Can you figure out how to make your robot do the following: